 Wash hands before touching the tattoo.

-Gently wash with unscented antibacterial soap.
+Gently wash with unscented antibacterial soap daily.

 Today: Keep the wrap on overnight.